MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 ## What is a mission-critical workload?

-The term _workload_ refers to a set of components that collectively provides an end-to-end functionality to one or multiple clients.
-A workload can be a collection of cloud resources that serve a single or multiple applications, APIs, and data stores working together to deliver a specific functionality.
+The term _workload_ refers to a collection of cloud resources that serve a single or multiple applications, APIs, and data stores working together to deliver a specific functionality, end to end.

 Consider a web catalog as a simple example of a workload.
 End users can browse through a catalog of items, see details of an item, and post ratings and comments for items.
 One approach is to divide the work into these components: